microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 ### Rejected ideas

-These are musings from earlier verisons of the spec.
+These are musings from earlier versions of the spec.
 * **Asynchronous prompting**: This was rejected because it was so fundamentally different from the rest of the UX of the Suggestions UI, it didn't make sense to try and also do that behavior.